the-deep-learners/study-group/weekly-work/week9/README.md

 ###### Window-Based Co-Occurrence Matrix (2016)

 * symmetric windows (left or right context is equivalent), with lengths of five to ten are common
+* in 2017, Lecture 3:
+	* Richard indicates that this achieves a similar outcome to word2vec but we are computing the co-occurrence matrix *directly* instead of by minimising the w2v cost function

 ###### Low Dimensional Vectors (2016)